Speak e-Commerce and enter: A glossary of key terms – Part 1

 Here to help

-Navigating the world of e-commerce can be overwhelming, specially when you’re faced with a sea of confusing terms and acronyms.
+Navigating the world of eCommerce can be overwhelming, specially when you’re faced with a sea of confusing terms and acronyms.
 Whether you have an online store, are considering starting one, or are already a pro in the world of e-commerce, chances are you’ve come across terms and acronyms that make you go OMG WTF.
 That's why we bring you the first installment of our eCommerce glossary series.
-We'll share the most important terms and definitions in e-commerce along with practical tips on how to apply them.
+We'll share the most important eCommerce terms and definitions along with practical tips on how to apply them.
 You'll be able to improve your online presence, increase sales, and feel confident when reading articles and whitepapers on the subject.

 No worries.
 Whether you're a seasoned e-commerce veteran or just starting out, we've got you covered.
 Grab a cup of coffee and let’s dive into this first installment of eCommerce glossary of key terms.